ghost2501py/todo-app/README.md

 ### 2. Configure Environment Variables

-For demostration purposes, there is a .env file created from .env.example inside front and back
+For demo purposes, the .env file was created from .env.example in both front and back.

 ### 3. Run with Docker